-- 13. Context Management - a.
-Purpose
+13. Context Management

-This course posits two contexts - business and technology - and takes the position that the larger context in which business (see Figure 1 Example of a Business Context) operates shapes business (see Figure 2 Example of a Business Configuration).
-There is likewise a larger context from which technology emerges (e.g., the technology industry and the industries using technology).
+This course posits two contexts - business and ICT - and takes the position that the larger context in which business (see Figure 1 Example of a Business Context) operates shapes business (see Figure 2 Example of a Business Configuration).
+There is likewise a larger context from which ICT emerges (e.g., the technology industry and the industries using technology).
 This module takes up the manner in which a business's use of technology can influence both of these contexts.

-- b.
-Reading

-- i.
-Context Management (James Drogan, 2015)
+i.
+Context Management (James Drogan, 2016)

-- c.
-Discussion

-Please focus on the matter of how technology can generate a new business, or substantially transform an existing business, in the ITM portfolio of businesses.
+Please focus on the matter of how ICT can generate a new business, or substantially transform an existing business, in the industries we have under consideration.
 This is loop three in Figure 1 of Context Management.

-Think in terms of 1.) identifying or creating a technology, 2.) how it could generate a new business, or substantially transform an existing business, and 3.) how the benefit of this would be measured.
+Think in terms of 1.) identifying or creating ICT, 2.) how it could generate a new business, or substantially transform an existing business, and 3.) how the benefit of this would be measured.

-- 14. Cultural and Ethical Issues in Information Management - a.
-Purpose
+14. Cultural and Ethical Issues in Information Management